mukhtar-github/next-js/next.md

 ### Getting Started with Next.js

 To add Next.js to your project, you can install these packages locally using the Node Package Manager 'npm'.
 To do so, create a new file called 'package.json' with an empty object '{}'.
+In your terminal, run 'npm install react react-dom next'.
+Once the installation is complete, you should be able to see your project dependencies listed inside your 'package.json' file.